 Bernard Cornwell

-Following his graduation, Cornwell worked as a teacher before joining BBC Television, where he served as a researcher and later became Head of Current Affairs Television for BBC Northern Ireland.
-It was during his time in Belfast that he met his future wife, Judy, an American, prompting him to move to the United States.
+He attended Monkton Combe School and the University of London.
+After working as a teacher, Cornwell joined the BBC, where he worked for a decade, ending as Head of Current Affairs Television for BBC Northern Ireland.
+It was in Belfast that he met his future wife, Judy, an American, which led him to move to the United States.

 Are you sure you want to delete this?